Reimagining how Families Find and Connect with Birth Doulas

 Accessibility

-Though my client wanted to keep her brand colors, they were competing with each other rather than complementing each other, making text hard to read and reducing accessibility.
-I offered an updated color palette, which included most original colors, except mint was exchanged for black and orange was whitened.
-This created more contrast, allowing the website to meet WCAG standards.
+Color Palette: Though my client wanted to keep her brand colors, they were competing with each other rather than complementing each other, making text hard to read and reducing accessibility.
+I offered an updated color palette, soft and muted, to reduce visual stress and strain.
+The color palette now meets WCAG standards.

 Old